joabeliot/ProtoArch/FML.md

 ### Block Parameters

 - **S1**: Unique identifier for the Block.
 Automatically assigned in increasing order if not provided.
-- **Type/Class**: The shape of the Block predefined CSS file kinda like bootstrap (e.g., `idsquare`, `idoval`, `idrect`, etc.).
+- **Type/Class**: The shape of the Block predefined CSS file is kinda like Bootstrap (e.g., `idsquare`, `idoval`, `idrect`, etc.).
 - **Size**: `(Width, Height, Border)`.
 Defines the dimensions and border of the Block.
 - **Position**: Position of the Block in the Canvas.
-Represented by two Numeric values X and Y.
+It is represented by two Numeric values X and Y.
 - **Color**: Box and border color defined in HEX format includes Alpha value (e.g., `#B040E0D0`).
 - **Path**: Path of the source code or files related to the Block and the line which it has to navigate to when ctrl clicked.
 - **Parameters**: Parameters are the variables defined in the function linked to the block `[]`.
-- **Custom**: A Field open for Custom ideas in future or user useage.
+- **Custom**: A Field open for Custom ideas in the future or user usage.
 - **Comment**: Additional information for collaboration and other notes are wrapped in `""`.
 You can tag users using `@` and refer to other Blocks wrapped in `< >` and the Connections wrapped in `--`.

 ---

 ## Connection Definition

 Connections define the flow between Blocks.
-Each connection is represented with the following format:
+Each connection is represented in the following format:

 - Type/Class (Optional takes Default as value)
 - Weight (Optional takes Default as value)